cedadev/jasmin-workshop/exercises/ex08/README.md

 ### Answers to questions

-> 1. Is there a limit on the number of parallel tasks an MPI job can have?

-tba

-> 1. Where to compile a Fortran/C code?

-tba

 1. Is it possible to run a serial Fortran code that was compiled on a different system?

 Recompiling a code to run on JASMIN is recommended